cloud-worm/swaptris/README.md

 - You can just play it as normal Tetris
 - Nice UI
-- Good for learning JavaScript: modding SwapTris is simple ande amusing
+- Good for learning JavaScript: modding SwapTris is simple and amusing

 > Copyright © 2020 Cloud Worm